 - Overloaded routers

-- Too many links
+- Too many hops

 Anyone familiar with computers or electronic equipment knows so many different operating factors are involved in computerized hardware that eventually something is bound to go wrong.
 It is unrealistic to expect that every router in the world will work perfectly all the time forever.

 If a packet is sent to a troubled router, it won’t get any further on its journey.
 That problem could be hardware-related or caused by a bug in the software.
 The problem may be permanent, a short-term error, or just a blip.
 All the other routers connected to the defective device will soon notice the problem and stop sending packets to that faulty router.
 However, a few seconds’ delay will cause hundreds of packets already on their way to be lost.
 You need to get a diagnostic tool that can monitor the health of your network equipment, enabling you to head off device failure.

 Network equipment has a throughput capacity.
 No rule specifies a minimum capacity for any router that operates on the internet.
 Some can handle a lot of traffic, some can’t.
 In all cases, however, routers run a buffering system.
 A sudden surge in demand can still be dealt with even if it exceeds that router’s processing speed.